Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 If the `TenantId` on an entity is manually set to null the default behavior is to overwrite the `TenantId` for adde entities or to throw a `MultiTenantException` for updated entities.
 This occurs during a call to `SaveChanges` or `SaveChangesAsync`.
 This behavior can be changed by setting the `TenantNotSetMode' property on the database context:

-* TenantMismatchMode.Throw - For added entities the null `TenantId` will be overwritten to match the database context's current `TenantInfo`.
+* TenantNotSetMode.Throw - For added entities the null `TenantId` will be overwritten to match the database context's current `TenantInfo`.
 For updated entities a `MultiTenantException` is thrown (default).
-* TenantMismatchMode.Overwrite - The entity's `TenantId` is overwritten to match the database context's current `TenantInfo`.
+* TenantNotSetMode.Overwrite - The entity's `TenantId` is overwritten to match the database context's current `TenantInfo`.